MikeSanDev/sage2.0/README.md

-# 🧠 S.A.G.E 2.0 — Local AI Agent Playground
+# 🧠 S.A.G.E 2.0 — Local AI Research Agent

 S.A.G.E (System for Autonomous Guidance & Execution) 2.0 is a personal AI agent project designed to **explore and learn** the inner workings of **LLMs (Large Language Models)** and **autonomous AI agents** — while also being a useful assistant for research and project building.